Johanna Maislinger: Space tourist project

-In April 2017, after leaving the Die Astronautin project she revealed, via her social media network, that she had been invited to participate in another 'woman in space' project, which would see her sent into space on a Russian Soyuz spacecraft in 2019.
+In April 2017, Maislinger posted on social media that she had been invited to participate in another 'woman in space' project, which would see her sent into space on a Russian Soyuz spacecraft in 2019.
 The transaction was to be facilitated by the American company Space Adventures.
 Her main sponsor was said be an unknown, wealthy benefactor, based in Berlin.
 Other supporters, or sponsors, connected to the project included the Austrian company Red Bull, and their associate company Red Bull TV.
 In the event, the only available Soyuz seat in 2019, was sold to the United Arab Emirates Government.

-After Space Adventures announced a new Space Tourism flight, in February 2019, which would fly as Soyuz MS-20 in December 2021, Maislinger's name was immediately linked to the project.
-In private correspondence with spaceflight author and researcher, Tony Quine, Space Adventures confirmed that Maislinger was a client, who was in contention for the Soyuz MS-20 spaceflight.
+After Space Adventures announced another Space Tourist contract in February 2019, which would use a seat on Soyuz MS-20 in December 2021, Maislinger's name became linked to the project.
+A blogpost reported that Space Adventures had confirmed that Maislinger was a client in contention for the spaceflight, but did not have funding.

-In November 2020 the respected online publication The Space Review revealed that officials at Space Adventures had confirmed, unofficially, that Maislinger was still a candidate to be launched into Space onboard Soyuz MS-20 in December 2021, with experienced cosmonaut Alexander Misurkin and an unnamed Japanese woman.
-This would have been the first time that two women have been launched, together, on a Soyuz, or any Russian spacecraft, but in 2021 it was announced that Maislinger did not gain the seat.
+In November 2020 The Space Review revealed that officials at Space Adventures had confirmed, unofficially, that Maislinger was still a candidate to be launched into Space onboard Soyuz MS-20 in December 2021, with experienced cosmonaut Alexander Misurkin and an unnamed Japanese woman.
+But in 2021 it was announced that Maislinger did not gain the seat.

-In July 2021, Space Adventures Moscow Office changed their story and said that Maislinger had never had access to the funds she had claimed, and they had never treated her as a serious candidate.
-It is unclear why Maislinger, a respected professional, allowed the media, and internet, speculation and circus to build up around her, over a period of almost four years.
+In July 2021, Space Adventures's Moscow Office claimed that Maislinger had failed to raise the necessary funds, and they had not treated her as a serious candidate.

-The only previous Austrian to fly in space was engineer Franz Viehböck who participated in the AustroMir 91 project, launched on Soyuz TM-13 in 1991.

-On 8 December 2021 the Soyuz MS-20 mission launched; on board were cosmonaut Alexander Misurkin and two space tourists (both male), the Japanese billionaire Yusaku Maezawa and his assistant Yozo Hirano.
+On 8 December 2021 the Soyuz MS-20 mission launched with cosmonaut Alexander Misurkin and two space tourists (both male), the Japanese billionaire Yusaku Maezawa and his assistant Yozo Hirano.